 - Halfway into the dough chilling in the fridge, dice the strawberries into small pieces.
 Combine with the sugar, cornstarch, and vanilla.
 Let sit for 5 minutes

-- Use 1 TBSP and scoop strawberries into the middle of the pie shapes.
+- Use 1 tablespoon and scoop strawberries into the middle of the pie shapes.
 Place another pie heart on top of the strawberries and use a fork to seal the edges.
 If shapes are circles.
 Fold the circle in half and then pinch the edges with a fork.

 - Mix an egg and water together for the egg wash.
 Brush it on top of the pies.
 Sprinkle both white sugar and coarse sugar on top of the pies.